Eastern Sicily, including Ortigia in Siracusa,

 DAY 7: TO TAORMINA |

-The rest of the day is yours to relax, swim, paint or explore.
-You may want to venture down the hill to one of Taormina’s delightful beaches or climb the hill above the town to visit the peaceful village of Castelmola where you can enjoy a cappuccino and eye-popping views of the coastline.
-Taormina is definitely the place to shop.
+Taormina is one of those towns where you just want to wander.
+Today is yours to relax, swim or explore.
+You may want to venture down the hill to one of Taormina’s delightful beaches or climb the hill above the town to enjoy a cappuccino and eye-popping views of the coastline.
 You’ll find boutiques filled with sophisticated Italian fashions and super-cute local stores filled with handmade shoes and handbags.
 Look for typical local products like colorful ceramics, honey and marzipan fruits.

 Included transfers to the Catania Airport for flights our or on to your Post-tour option.
 Below are a few suggestions: